KoT9R/Qodana/topics/teamcity-plugin-configuration.md

 [//]: # (title: TeamCity configuration)

-Qodana functionality is available in TeamCity by default.
-To start using it, you need to meet these prerequisites:
+Starting from `2022.04`, Qodana functionality is available in TeamCity by default.
+To start using it, these prerequisites should be met:

 - You use TeamCity as a build server for your project.
 If not, learn how to do it in [TeamCity documentation](https://www.jetbrains.com/help/teamcity/teamcity-documentation.html).
 - Your project language is included in the list of fully [supported technologies](https://www.jetbrains.com/help/qodana/supported-technologies.html).